CausalRivers/experiments/README.md

 - **grid_export1/** and **grid_export2/**: Contain the exported raw values from our experiments.
 - **exp1.ipynb - exp3.ipynb/**: Document the extraction process for the final tables used in the paper.
 - **extract_grid_info.py**: Script for generating grid exports from raw experimental data (Not included but feel free to request).
-- **Causal Discovery Zoo/**: Includes benchmarking scripts, all evaluated methods, and the finetuning script for CP (Causal Process).
+- **Causal Discovery Zoo/**: Includes benchmarking scripts, all evaluated methods, and the finetuning script for CP (Causal Pretraining).
-- **CP Weights**: To use the raw or finetuned CP weights, download them from the [release page](https://github.com/CausalRivers/experiments/releases).